What Is Incentive Motivation And Does It Work?

 There are number of things that affect how effective incentive motivation can be:

-Heterogeneous response: People have different personal values, goals and circumstances which can all influence how they respond to various types of incentive.
-For example, one person's main source of motivation may be the financial gain or someone else might value more higher their name getting out there or perhaps personal development.
+Heterogeneous response: People have different personal values, goals, and circumstances.
+These all influence how they respond to various types of incentive.
+For example, one person’s main source of motivation may be financial gain.
+Someone else might value more their name getting out there or perhaps personal development.

 The type of the task: The peculiarity and nature of the work itself is also a very important aspect.
 With mundane, repetitive tasks extrinsic rewards are probably best suited — intrinsic motivations work more effectively in complex creative job .

-Also the structure in which we place incentives too can effect their efficacyReward Structure Higher motivation may come from clear, achievable goals with concrete rewards rather than vague or overly ambitious targets.
+Also, the structure in which we place incentives too can affect their efficacy.
+Higher motivation may come from clear, achievable goals with concrete rewards rather than vague or overly ambitious targets.

 Conclusion

 Incentive motivation is, in short, a very effective way to motivate action and increase performance.
-As we explore the subtleties of trust—what it really is and what helps or hinders our ability to developfully functioning relationships—we can understand how a foundation built on trust serves as an efficient means toward success for both individuals and organizations.
-In the end, it all boils down to finding that fine line between our intrinsic and extrinsic motivations for sustainable success—with a side benefit of keeping us centered throughout.
+As we explore the subtleties of trust—what it really is and what helps or hinders our ability to develop fully functioning relationships—we can understand how trust serves as a foundation toward success for both individuals and organizations.
+In the end, it all boils down to finding that fine line between our intrinsic and extrinsic motivations for sustainable success.
+There is the side benefit of keeping us centered throughout.

 Leave a Comment